 There’s one other scenario to watch out for: Like humans, some dogs are allergic to mosquito bites.
 Swelling and itchiness may be more severe.
 But your pup’s in no danger unless swelling in the face, nose, or throat interferes with breathing.

 What to check for: clusters of small, red bumps usually found around the paws, belly, or folds of skin.
 There’s often a red halo around the bite center.
 The presence of small black pepper-like specs called flea dirt (or flea dust) provide a sure-fire diagnosis.
-Note: you may observe more intense redness and swelling if your dog has a flea allergy.
+You may notice more intense itching and chewing if your dog has a flea allergy.

 Fleas are active year-round, but they’re most aggressive in warmer months.
 Check the AKC’s guide to see your state’s official flea and tick season.